refinedev/refine/documentation/docs/guides-and-concepts/providers/auth-provider.md

 import login from '@site/static/img/guides-and-concepts/providers/auth-provider/login.png';
 import logout from '@site/static/img/guides-and-concepts/providers/auth-provider/logout.gif';

-refine let's you set authentication logic by providing `authProvider` property to `<Admin>` component.
+refine let's you set authentication logic by providing `authProvider` property to `<Refine>` component.

 `authProvider` is an object with methods that refine uses when necessary.
 These methods need to return a Promise.
 They also can be accessed with specialized hooks.